GovStackWorkingGroup/sandbox-infra/docs/1-main.md

 ## How to run

-Contains infrastructure as terraform for the sandbox instances.
-Used by terragrunt.
+Contains infrastructure as [Terraform](https://www.terraform.io/) for the sandbox instances.
+Used by [terragrunt](https://terragrunt.gruntwork.io/).

 ## Structure
 + **live** - Contains terragrunt files for managing different environments.
 Divided by environment.